Time-Optimal Path Planning in a Constant Wind for Uncrewed Aerial Vehicles using Dubins Set Classification: Methodology

 where $t \in [0,t_1]$ for the first two equations to construct the first banking segment, and $t \in [t_2, t_{2\pi}]$ for the last two equations to construct the second banking segment.
 For derivations of (\ref{equ:solveTroch1}-\ref{equ:solveTroch3}) and more in-depth explanations, see \cite{techy2009}.

 The C++ package for our method is found at \href{https://github.com/castacks/trochoids}{https://github.com/castacks/trochoids}.
-The README contains instructions for how to build, run, and test the codebase.
-Since the target application for this planner is UAVs, we also wanted to be able to handle changes in altitude between start and goal states.
-To do this we simply added a linear interpolation of the altitude between the start and goals states for all points in the path.
-Other methods could include only changing altitude on the straight segment or adding helical paths at the end or beginning to climb or descend.
+The README contains instructions for building, running, and testing the codebase.
+Since the target application for this planner is UAVs, we also wanted the codebase to be able to handle small changes in altitude between start and goal states.
+To do this, we added a linear interpolation of the altitude between the start and goals states for all points in the path.
+For large altitude changes, future work could explore planning trochoidal paths in 3D, building upon the 3D Dubins planning of \cite{Owen2015}.